-First Semes First Semester
+First Semester r Credit Hours

 PHRA 1301 Introduction to Pharmacy 3

-PHRA 1305 Drug Classification 3
+Drug Classification 3

 PHRA 1313 Community Pharmacy Practice 3

 PHRA 2360 Clinical-Pharmacy Technician 3

 Semester Hours 12

 Total Program Hours 12

-Pharmacy Technology
+Pharmacy Technology Certificate of Completion

 This program consists of a sequence of courses designed to prepare students for employment as pharmacy technicians.
 The pharmacy technician functions under the direct supervision of the registered pharmacist.
 This program is competency-based and will teach the appropriate skills, knowledge, and perspectives needed to succeed within the pharmacy technology field.
 Students will be given the opportunity to attain competence in oral and written communication as well as math and computer skills specific to the workplace.